Contreras salutes fans, helps Cubs win 6th in row, top Bucs

 UP NEXT

-The Pirates will send RHP Zach Thompson (3-7, 4.64 ERA) when they open a four-game series Thursday against the Phillies.
+The Pirates will send RHP Zach Thompson (3-7, 4.64) when they open a four-game series Thursday against the Phillies.

 The Cubs will start LHP Justin Steele (4-6, 4.02) in the first game of a four-game series Thursday against the Giants.
 Steele allowed one run in five innings in a 15-2 win Friday over the Phillies.